Artist Side Guide to Using RNDR

 - Getting Started with OctaneRender Cloud

 Using Octane Standalone or any of the OctaneRender supported plugins, export your scene as an ORBX file.
 Then navigate to the Scenes page by clicking on the Scenes tab in the top right then click on the cloud icon and select an OctaneRender Package File (files with .orbx extensions).

 Security Note: When you are uploading Scenes to RNDR, each file is encrypted during the uploading process and cannot be retrieved once on RNDR.
 As a result, RNDR does not fully function as cloud storage and we encourage storing a backup of your work internally.

 Uploading a Scene from an Octane DCC Integration

 This process varies for some OctaneRender plugins that are more deeply integrated into the Host 3D Content Creation tool.
-For C4D, please consult the 'Octane Cloud Rendering' section of the OctaneRender for Cinema4D manual to see how this process works for the plugin [Copyright Ahmet Oktar].
+For example, with Cinema4D, please consult the 'Octane Cloud Rendering' section of the OctaneRender for Cinema4D manual.

 3. Create a Job Parameters for Rendering